AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/t-freeform-project-segment.md

 ## Segment IQ

-Segment IQ comprises the following features:
+Segment IQ (also known as Segment Comparison) comprises the following features:

 * [Segment comparison panel:](/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md) The core feature in Segment IQ.
 Drag two segments into the panel, and view a comprehensive report that shows statistically significant differences and overlap between the two audiences.
 * [Comparing segments in fallout:](/help/analyze/analysis-workspace/visualizations/fallout/compare-segments-fallout.md) See how different audiences compare to each other in context of a fallout visualization.

+## More info

+For an in-depth discussion of segmentation in Adobe Analytics, go [here](/help/components/segmentation/seg-overview.md).